pygeo/pycmbs/ROADMAP_RELEASE.md

 -------------

 ### Prio 1
-* [MI] review general README, which has been already adapted by AL
+* [MI] review general README, which has been already adapted by AL -- in progress